Michael Condrey: Career

 In November 2009, Condrey and his Visceral Games colleague Glen Schofield founded Sledgehammer Games, a subsidiary of Activision operating under the company's independent studio model.
 Condrey likened the opportunity to work with Activision and Call of Duty to a baseball player having a call from the New York Yankees or a filmmaker hearing from Steven Spielberg After an initial attempt to create their own Call of Duty title, Condrey and Schofield collaborated with Infinity Ward on Call of Duty: Modern Warfare 3.
 The game grossed $1 billion in worldwide sales in its first 16 days and took the Best Shooter prize at the 2011 Spike Video Game Awards.
 The following year, the game was named Game Design of the Year at the Korea Games Conference and won the Global Award from Japan Game Awards 2012 at the Tokyo Game Show.

 Condrey and Schofield left their roles at Sledgehammer in February 2018, taking up executive positions within Activision.
 Condrey subsequently left Activision in December 2018 to help establish a new, 2K Games studio under Take Two Interactive near San Francisco in January 2019.
 The studio name was announced in February 2020 as 31st Union, along with announcing a second location to open in Spain.
-In February 2025, Kotaku reported that 2K had fired Condrey after 31st Union's debut game, Project Ethos failed to stir any interest.
+In February 2025, Strauss Zelnick, Take-Two CEA, reported to Variety that Condrey had transitioned into an advisory role but remained with the company following 31st Union's community playtest of Project Ethos.